mor1/mor1.github.io/content/blog/2015-04-08-hdi-seminar.md

 ---
 title: Taking it to the People People
-subtitle: A Human-Data Interaction Seminar
+description: A Human-Data Interaction Seminar
 layout: post
 category: blog
 ---